Multiple scattering-assisted fluorescence amplification: towards biological applications: Results and discussion

 \subsection{Influence of TiO$_{\rm2}$-NPs upon FITC fluorescence pulse duration}

-The pump pulse has a duration $\tau_p$ comparable with the fluorescence time decay $\tau_f \approx 4 ns$~\cite{magde2002fluorescence}.
+The pump pulse has a duration $\tau_p$ comparable to the fluorescence time decay $\tau_f \approx 4 ns$~\cite{magde2002fluorescence}.
 Thus, the statistical expectation of one photoemission per pump pulse for each fluorophore strongly limits the amount of emitted fluorescence.
-Stimulated emission instead occurs on time scales much shorter than $\tau_f$ (by up to six orders of magnitude) and prepares the emitter for a new cycle well within the pulse duration $\tau_p$, allowing for the emission of many photons per pump cycle (per emitter), and a larger global photon yield.
+Stimulated emission instead occurs on time scales much shorter than $\tau_f$ (by up to six orders of magnitude) and prepares the emitter for a new cycle well within the pulse duration $\tau_p$, allowing the emission of many photons per pump cycle (per emitter) and a greater overall photon yield.

-In the emission regime devoid of stimulated emission, the fluorescence pulse duration $\tau_{fp}$ results from the convolution of the pulsed excitation and the molecular relaxation probability, leading to $\tau_{fp} > \tau_p, \tau_f$.
-The nearly instantaneous stimulated relaxation removes the influence of $\tau_f$, thus pointing to a reduction in the value of $\tau_{fp}$.
-However, the limit $\tau_{fp} = \tau_p$ cannot be attained since the photon flux falls, in the pulse wing, below the rate needed to sustain stimulated emission, giving way to the standard fluorescence process (with its consequent lengthening of $\tau_{fp}$).
+In the non-stimulated emission regime, the fluorescence pulse duration $\tau_{fp}$ results from the convolution of the pulsed excitation and the molecular relaxation probability, leading to $\tau_{fp} > \tau_p, \tau_f$.
+The almost instantaneous stimulated relaxation removes the influence of $\tau_f$, indicating a decrease in the value of $\tau_{fp}$.
+However, the limit $\tau_{fp} = \tau_p$ cannot be reached because the photon flux in the pulse wing falls below the rate required to sustain stimulated emission, giving way to the standard fluorescence process (with its consequent extension of $\tau_{fp}$).

-These considerations of principle are confirmed by the measurements of Fig.~\ref{decay}(a) which displays the fluorescence pulse duration $\tau_{fp}$ measured by the fast photomultiplier as a function of $E_P$ for the three NP concentrations.
-The pulse width is obtained by the zero-crossing of the signal's normalized autocorrelation function, which contains a small contribution of the not-entirely-negligible detector's response time (cf. Section~\ref{setup}).
-It is also important to remark that the fluorescence pulse from which $\tau_{fp}$ is extracted is the convolution of all the emission processes integrated over different {\it sources} (i.e. fluorescent molecules in the sample which emit independently) and is collected in the solid angle corresponding to the optics' numerical aperture $NA =$ 0.17.
+These basic considerations are confirmed by the measurements of Fig.~\ref{decay}(a), which shows the fluorescence pulse duration $\tau_{fp}$ measured by the fast photomultiplier as a function of $E_P$ for the three NP concentrations.
+The pulse width is obtained from the zero crossing of the normalised autocorrelation function of the signal, which contains a small contribution from the not entirely negligible detector response time (see section~\ref{setup}).
+It is also important to note that the fluorescence pulse from which $\tau_{fp}$ is extracted is the convolution of all emission processes integrated over different {\it sources} (i.e. fluorescent molecules in the sample emitting independently) and is collected in the solid angle corresponding to the numerical aperture of the optics ($NA =$ 0.17).